zachleat/zachleat.com/web/_posts/2022-01-24-trailing-slash.md

 I think the leaky part of the poll in question is that there are a bunch of different perspectives to this problem:

-1. Developers (what is best for my specific project)
+1. Developers, wanting to implement a personal or team preference.
 2. App/site/framework tooling (e.g. say, uh, you’re the maintainer of Eleventy)
 3. Platform (e.g. Netlify—casting a wide net and thinking what works best across as many tools and frameworks as possible)

 _Disclosure: I am both an employee of Netlify and the creator/maintainer of Eleventy._

 [{% indieAvatar "https://sebastienlorber.com/" %}Sebastien Lorber](https://sebastienlorber.com/) has put together an [incredible repository of research results](https://github.com/slorber/trailing-slash-guide) showing how this works on a variety of popular hosts and static site generators.
 I’ll reference this data throughout this post.
 Sebastien also included results for a variety of different configuration options on those different platforms.
-I used platform-default behavior for this post.
+I simplified to platform-default behavior for this post.

 ### Writing `resource/index.html`

 Gatsby, Docusaurus, NuxtJS, and Eleventy all use folder generated `resource/index.html` files to offer an easy and portable way to use trailing slashes by default.

+Here’s what happens when a web browser makes a request to a URL representing this content:

 - `/resource`
   - ✅ GitHub Pages, Netlify, and Cloudflare Pages redirect to the trailing slash `/resource/` as expected.